5th grade writing prompts : Inspiring & Fun

 Sharing is caring!

-We have compiled a list of 5th grade writing prompts that you can use for homeschooling or in the classroom.
+I have compiled a list of 5th grade writing prompts that you can use for home schooling or in the classroom.

 You can incorporate these 5th grade writing prompts into their daily journal.
 It is a great way to encourage children to journal their experiences.